 View the Puget Sound Vital Signs report to see where Washington stands in the many measurements that indicate a healthy Salish Sea — examining our region’s economic vitality, toxics in the fish we eat, and everything in between.

 Whatcom County depends on clean air and water — it makes this a special place to live.
 The responsibility to protect and restore our waters is an increasingly urgent one.
-RE Sources and the North Sound Baykeeper team have been growing and extending our reach to ensure Whatcom and Skagit Counties protects our precious water resources — Lake Whatcom, the Salish Sea, and all the rivers and streams that flow into it — before they are degraded beyond repair.
+RE Sources has been growing and extending our reach to ensure Whatcom and Skagit Counties protects our precious water resources — Lake Whatcom, the Salish Sea, and all the rivers and streams that flow into it — before they are degraded beyond repair.

 We also work to hold the fossil fuel industry in Whatcom and Skagit to higher standards.
 Oil companies have largely gotten a free pass in Whatcom County for over 60 years, getting major permits approved with inadequate environmental review or safety requirements, putting our communities and waterways at risk of dangerous oil spills and train explosions.